GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 Functions are like subprograms that can be called by other code, having their own body of statements.
 It can take parameters and return a value.
 In SidGautamScript, they can be passed around, returned, and assigned like other datatypes.
 To use a function, you must define it somewhere in the scope from which you wish to call it.
 Either with the full syntax or as a lambda expression.
 <br>
 They are technically a type of object, but are not treated as such.

+**Lists, Functions, and Objects are passed by reference.
+All other datatypes are passed as value**<br>

 [More About Functions](https://github.com/GautamBatta73/SidGautam/blob/main/Versions/Prog_Language/Documentation/readme.md#func-nameparameters)